digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-3.md

 * Will apply for aarhus position soon.
 * Will ask Casper to also host the dynamic fmu checker on the website.

+#### Christian Legaard
+* Moved to Leuven, Belgium for 1 semster of exchange.
+* Continuing implementation of graphical editor for INTO-CPS application.

 #### Stakeholder 5